 - Download our Guangzhou Schools Guide

+Downtown neighbourhoods and suburbs to the north of the city are among the most built-up areas in Guangzhou.
 Expats in Guangzhou tend to live in areas with decent Western restaurants or good international schools.
-The city centre – including Liwan, Yuexiu, Tianhe and Haizhu – is the most cosmopolitan and bustling area, popular with tourists and city-living locals.
+The city centre – including Liwan, Yuexiu and Tianhe – is the most cosmopolitan and bustling area, popular with tourists and city-living locals.
 Tianhe is particularly popular with expats.

-Those looking for a quieter, suburban life should look to the Panyu and Baiyun districts.
+Those looking for a quieter, suburban life should look to the Panyu and Baiyun districts, while surrounding areas also have something to offer expat families.

 City living in Guangzhou

-Liwan and Yuexiu are the political and cultural centres of Guangzhou, with a number of historical tourist attractions and popular shopping districts.
+Among the top central areas are Liwan, Yuexiu and Tianhe.
+Liwan and Yuexiu are the political and cultural centres of Guangzhou, with a number of historical and cultural attractions and popular shopping districts.
+Tianhe offers something for everyone, from wealthy executives and expat families to students.

 Of the central districts, parts of Tianhe and a few areas nearby are the best choice for expats wanting to live and work in the city and avoid commuting to the outlying suburbs.
 In addition to Western-style restaurants, there are a few international schools in the area.

-Zhujiang New Town, on the outskirts of Tianhe, is a trendy cosmopolitan area with skyscraper office buildings, bars and restaurants.
-Liede has a number of foreign businesses, restaurants and a supermarket specialising in imported goods – a favourite with many foreigners.
+Tianhe District includes several subdivisions, including Zhujiang New Town, Liede and the Wushan area.
+Zhujiang New Town is a trendy cosmopolitan area with skyscraper office buildings, bars and restaurants, while Liede has a number of foreign businesses, restaurants and supermarkets specialising in imported goods – a favourite among foreigners.
+Students are drawn to the area of Wushan given its proximity to universities, and accommodation here is often friendly on a typical student budget.

 Suburbs in Guangzhou

-A community called Clifford Estates has especially become popular with expatriates.
-High-rise apartment buildings are set in tropical gardens around a man-made lake, and residents have 24-hour security, access to a gym, swimming pool, restaurants and a supermarket.
+Top expat compounds are located in Panyu District, including Star River and a community called Clifford Estates.
+Here, high-rise apartment buildings are set in tropical gardens around a man-made lake, and residents have 24-hour security, access to a gym, swimming pool, restaurants and a supermarket.
 Clifford International School, a hospital and nearby public transport links are also easily accessible.

 Baiyun, spreading to the north of the city centre, is also a growing area with its own developing industrial centres.
-The area boasts semi-rural pockets on the outskirts, a number of parks and good international schools.
+The area boasts semi-rural pockets on the outskirts, some parks and good international schools.
 Guangzhou Baiyun International Airport is on the outskirts of Huadu, making it a popular area for frequent travellers.
-The suburb is well connected by public transport to the Guangzhou city centre.
+Despite the distance from Guangzhou city centre, Baiyun is well linked by public transport, and even Huadu which is further out is reached by metro Line 3 and Line 9.

-There are two cities to the northeast of the city centre – Zengcheng and Conghua – which have been drawn into the greater Guangzhou metropolitan area.
+Two regions to the northeast of the city centre – Zengcheng and Conghua – have been drawn into the greater Guangzhou metropolitan area.
+Despite their distance from the city, Zengcheng and Conghua Districts have no less on offer.
+Beautiful natural waterfalls flowing from mountain paths make for great day trips and hiking opportunities, while the hot springs allow some relaxation.
 The Utahloy International School in Zengcheng has a good reputation, which makes the area a viable choice for expat families who don’t mind the commute to the city centre.

 ►To learn more about the property market, see Accommodation in Guangzhou